-Not all children will start on 'B' in the Autumn term

-reported to parents in July, so that parents know if their child is at the age related expectation, is emerging into or exceeding above.
-Most importantly it shows how much progress has been made from the baseline, and so that teachers in Year 1 are ready to teach them their next steps in the National Curriculum.
+At the end of the EYFS year the EYFS Profile completes the Not all children will start picture of on 'B' in the Autumn term everything they have learnt, and are able to do.
+This reported to parents in July, so that parents know if their child is at the age related expectation, is emerging into or exceeding above.
+Most importantly it shows how much progress has been made from the baseline, and so Not to be confused that teachers in Year 1 are ready with the old levels to teach them their next steps in the National Curriculum.